braieralves/azmon-labs/README.md

 The lab automatically configures auto-shutdown for all VMs and VMSS to help manage costs:

-- **Shutdown Time**: 7:00 PM (1900 hours)
+- **Shutdown Time**: 7:00 PM in your local timezone (converted to UTC automatically)
-- **Notification**: 15 minutes before shutdown (6:45 PM)
+- **Notification**: 15 minutes before shutdown
-- **Timezone**: User-specified during initialization (prompted in init-lab.sh)
+- **Time Calculation**: User provides UTC offset during initialization, script calculates corresponding UTC time
 - **Resources**: All VMs and VMSS are configured

-During initialization, you'll be prompted to enter your timezone for auto-shutdown configuration.
-You can use:
+During initialization, you'll be prompted to enter your UTC offset (e.g., UTC, UTC+1, UTC-5).
+The script will automatically calculate what 7:00 PM in your local time corresponds to in UTC and configure auto-shutdown accordingly.
-- **Standard abbreviations**: UTC, EST, PST, CST, MST, GMT, CET, EET, IST, JST, AEST
-- **Full timezone names**: America/New_York, America/Los_Angeles, Europe/London, Asia/Kolkata
-- **Any valid timezone**: Azure will validate the timezone during configuration

-The timezone is stored in Terraform variables and passed through to the auto-shutdown configuration, ensuring all resources shutdown at 7:00 PM in your specified timezone.
+**Example:**
+- If you're in EST (UTC-5) and want 7:00 PM shutdown
+- Script calculates: 7:00 PM EST = 12:00 AM UTC (next day)
+- Auto-shutdown configured for 0000 UTC

+This approach works around Azure CLI limitations with timezone parameters and ensures accurate scheduling regardless of your location.

 ### Monitoring and Logging